Maslaha

-Overview

-The concept was first clearly articulated by al-Ghazali (d.
-1111), who argued that maslaha was Allah's general purpose in revealing the divine law, and that its specific aims was preservation of five essentials of human well-being: religion, life, intellect, offspring, and property.
-Although most classical-era jurists recognized maslaha as an important legal principle, they held different views regarding the role that it should play in Islamic law.
-Some jurists viewed it as auxiliary rationale constrained by scriptural sources and analogical reasoning.
-Others regarded the concept as an independent source of law, whose general principles could override specific inferences based on the letter of scripture.
-The latter view was held by a minority of classical jurists, but in modern times, it came to be championed in different forms by prominent scholars who sought to adapt Islamic law to changing social conditions by drawing on the intellectual heritage of traditional jurisprudence.
-Along with the analogous concept of maqasid, it has come to play an increasingly prominent role in modern time because of the need to confront legal issues that were unknown in the past.
+Etymology

+In Quran

+According to Mehmet Gormez, in a speech in 5th General Assembly organized in Istanbul by the International Union of Muslim Scholars, the verbal roots of words maslaha and mafsada both are mentioned together in Quran in chapter al-Baqarah's verse no 11, and also in verse 11:117 and 2:205 differently, where all refers towards equal meaining of maslaha and mafsada.

+In Hadith

+A hadith is also used to be referred in case of maslaha and mafsada where Islamic prophet Muhammad said about neither doing harm nor being harmed.

+Another hadith is used to determine the co-ordination between maslaha and mafsada is:

+Muhammad forbade disobedience to prohibitions unless absolutely necessary, but he conditioned compliance to mandates on capacity.
+This shows that when obligations conflict, avoiding prohibitions takes precedence over performing them.
+When a substantial harm exceeds a gain, this adage is applicable.
+However, seeking the advantage is given priority if the harm is insignificant in comparison to the significant benefit that results from an activity.

+Terminology

 There are several other equivalent or analogous concepts in Uṣūl al-fiqh, some of each associated with respective maddhabs.
-The concept of maqasid (aim or purpose) is comparable in a sense that connotes both the ultimate objective and the goal of the application of the shari'ah.
+The concept of maqasid (aim or purpose) is comparable in a sense that connotes both the ultimate objective and the goal of the application of the Sharia.
 The concept of istislah is a related subject, which is employed by Imam Ahmad ibn Hanbal.
 The meaning of maslaha is "public interest", and the meaning of istislah is "to seek the best public interest", the Sharia's object and purpose.
 The concept of istihsan means equitable preference for finding solutions to the legal issues.
 The term is used by the Hanafi school of law, and according to the understanding, the results of qiyas can be overridden when it is considered harmful or undesirable.
 The term was also used by the Hanbali scholar Ibn Qudamah and by the Maliki jurist Averroes.
 The Shafi'i school does not recognize the application of maslaha, as it may open the door to the unrestricted use based on fallible human opinions, but it has a corresponding concept, istidlal, which is induced when necessary to avoid the strict application of qiyas.